-In the early years of the colony the search for arable land led to the expansion of settlements to the west and south.
-The land on the north side of the harbour was considered unsuitable for agriculture, only a few properties were established by 1794.
+In the early years of the colony, the search for arable land led to the expansion of settlements to the west and the south.
+The land on the north side of the harbour was considered unsuitable for agriculture; by 1974, only a few properties were established there.

 From the 1800s, a host of bridges were built over the bays and coves to the west of Sydney.
 One of the earliest was the stone arch Lennox Bridge over the Parramatta River.
 Built in 1830, the bridge enabled access to the northwest.

 By the 1880s, you could leave the city and travel across the Pyrmont, Glebe Island, Gladesville and Fig Tree Bridges.
 It took 20 kilometres off the old Parramatta route and became known as ‘the five bridges’ journey.

 The 1881 Gladesville Bridge replaced the Bedlam Point to Abbottsford Point ferry punt, which had been established in 1831 to carry stock and vehicles to the Great North Road.
-It was the main thoroughfare to the Hornsby and Ryde districts of NSW.
-The Gladesville Bridge was the first road bridge over the harbour .
-It was similar in design to the Pyrmont and Glebe Island Bridges, a low-level bridge on sandstone piers with five iron lattice girders, each 46m in length, with a central swing-span.
+It was the main thoroughfare to the Hornsby and Ryde districts of New South Wales.

 Fig Tree Bridge

 The completion of a bridge over Lane Cove River at Figtree in 1887 significantly shortened the journey to the North Shore.
-The bridge, also known as Fig Tree Bridge, was named after Figtree Farm established by colonial businesswoman Mary Reibey in 1836.
-Reibey named her farm after a Port Jackson Fig tree on the land.
-The first Fig Tree bridge over the Lane Cove River was a swing bridge, similar in design to the original swing bridges at Glebe Island and Pyrmont.
+The bridge, also known as Fig Tree Bridge, was named after Figtree Farm, which was established by colonial businesswoman Mary Reibey in 1836.
+Reibey named her farm after a Port Jackson fig tree on the land.
+The first Fig Tree Bridge over the Lane Cove River was a swing bridge, similar in design to the original swing bridges at Glebe Island and Pyrmont.

 The 1887 bridge was replaced by a modern steel and concrete girder bridge in 1963.
 This current Fig Tree Bridge was built in conjunction with the Tarban Creek and Gladesville Bridges as part of the planned North Western Expressway, linking the city with the Sydney–Newcastle freeway.